terralang/terra/release/share/terra/README.md

 Installing Terra
 ================

-Terra currently runs Mac OS X, Linux, and 64-bit Windows.
+Terra currently runs Linux, macOS, and 64-bit Windows.
 Binary releases for popular versions of these systems are available [online](https://github.com/terralang/terra/releases), and we recommend you use them if possible because building Terra requires a working install of LLVM and Clang, which can be difficult to get working.

 Running Terra
 =============